ccwinch/live-streaming-tech-notes/src/problems.md

 ## Cannot connect ATEM software control application to the ATEM switcher

 This may be due to the ATEM switcher having the wrong IP address.
 To set the correct IP address (`192.168.0.189`), use the menu and set buttons at the top right of the ATEM to navigate to Settings/IP Address and to change its contents.
-Be sure to connect to "ATEM Television Studio Pro 4K" (since "ATEM Im Person" refers to the ATEM switcher used to control AV).
+Be sure to connect to "ATEM Television Studio Pro 4K" (since "ATEM In Person" refers to the ATEM switcher used to control AV).

 ## The camera controller is powered off ("no lights")